 Non-polar mineral oil, lubricating oil and other fuels containing alcohol

 30°C to 130°C

 High concentration of sulphuric acid and other inorganic oxygen acid.

 Ref- Panstar heat-Exchange Equipment Co.Ltd.

-- Plate Material selection –Plate material selection is related to fluids involved.
-Stainless steel is common material with water, but often Chloride level PPM is underestimated.
+- Plate Material selection –Plate material selection is related to the fluids involved.
+Stainless steel is a common material with water, but often Chloride level PPM is underestimated.